-- Did the food seller wash their hands with soap and warm water after using the restroom, touching pets, or blowing his or her nose?
+- Did they wash their hands with soap and warm water after using the restroom, touching pets, or blowing their nose?

-You probably have no way of knowing the answers—and neither do we.
+You probably have no way of knowing—and neither do we.

 The problem with food from unpermitted and uninspected kitchens

 Online food sales can be a recipe for disaster.
-Sellers most likely use home kitchens—great for family meals but not large scale food preparation for the public.
-The Health Department does not permit or inspect home kitchens.
+Sellers most likely use home kitchens.
+Those are great for family meals but not large-scale food preparation for the public.
+We don’t permit or inspect home kitchens.
 A food worker card allows people to work in a permitted food service establishment (restaurants, coffee shops, food trucks, etc.).
 It does not allow them to prepare food at home to sell to the public.

 When you buy meals online, you gamble with your health and safety.
-These sellers typically use kitchens we don’t permit and inspect, so we have no guarantee they followed food safety practices.
+These sellers typically use kitchens we don’t permit and inspect, so we don’t know if they followed food safety practices.
 These standards protect everyone from foodborne illnesses like norovirus, salmonella, and E. coli.
 If you suspect you have a foodborne illness, report it to us right away.

 Don’t put your appetite ahead of concern for your safety.
 Food purchased on social media can be hazardous to your health.